 Strawberry Mango Margarita

 - To a blender, add strawberries, mango, lime juice, tequila, orange liqueur, coconut water (or orange juice), ice and sugar.
-Blend until smooth and creamy, stopping to scrape sides with a rubber spatula, if necessary.
+Blend until combined, stopping to scrape the sides of the blender with a rubber spatula if necessary.
 Mixture will be thick.
 If you want a looser (thinner) consistency, add more coconut water (or orange juice) until you've reached the thickness you like.
 And if you like it sweeter, add more sugar to taste.

 Serve and Garnish